igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

-This document defines Explicit Flow Measurement Techniques, that are hybrid measurement path signals to be embedded into a transport layer protocol, explicitly intended for exposing end-to-end RTT and loss rate information to measurement devices on-path.
+This document defines Explicit Flow Measurement Techniques, that are hybrid measurement path signals to be embedded into a transport layer protocol, explicitly intended for exposing RTT and loss rate information to measurement devices on-path.
 The hybrid measurements described here are aligned with the definition in {{IPM-Methods}}.
 These measurement mechanisms are applicable to any transport-layer protocol, and, as an example it is reported how to bind the signals to a variety of